vhwcm/Lunar_Chat/README.md

 # Lunar Chat 🌙

-Real-time chat system with a modern web interface and terminal client, inspired by the Lunar Vim theme.
+Real-time chat system with a web interface.
-I created to learn a litle bit about sockets
+I built this system to practice using sockets and multiple connections, and to get more experience with Express.js.

 ## Project Structure

 ```
 chat/
 ├── server.js          # Socket.IO Server
-├── client.js          # Terminal Client (blessed)
 ├── web/               # Web Frontend
 │   ├── index.html
 │   ├── style.css